 She is survived by two daughters, Paula Miller of Vienna and Shelley Dziedzic of North Stonington, Ct., five granddaughters: Heather Dziedzic of Groveland, Florida, Hollie Dziedzic of New Britain, Ct., Erica Arrington of Baltimore, Jenna Miller of Baltimore and Aubrey Miller of Salisbury.
 She was very excited to become a great-grandmother in 2018 with the birth of her great – grandson, William Paul Arrington.
 She is also survived by a long term caregiver Tina Anderson.

 A funeral service will be held on Monday, January 6, 2020 at 10 am at Thomas Funeral Home, P.A. in Cambridge.
 Interment will be at Chapel of Ease Cemetery in Vienna.
 Family will receive friends on Sunday from 2 to 4 pm.
 In lieu of flowers, donations may be made to Coastal Hospice Foundation, P.O.
 Box 1733, Salisbury, MD 21802.

-To send flowers to Isabelle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Isabelle (Hughes) Davenport, please visit our floral store.